-A core requirement of the Comprehensive Housing Planning Act is creation of the Annual Comprehensive Housing Plan (ACHP), which has provided a yearly summary of planned funding for affordable housing infrastructure and related services across Illinois for the past 20 years.
+A core requirement of the Comprehensive Housing Planning Act is creation of the Annual Comprehensive Housing Plan ("ACHP"), which for the past 20 years has provided a yearly summary of planned funding for affordable housing infrastructure and related services across Illinois.

-In 2020, IHDA, along with the Housing Task Force, began a statewide housing needs assessment known as the Illinois Housing Blueprint (the Blueprint).
-While not required by the Comprehensive Housing Planning Act, the Blueprint functionally links the funding planned by the ACHP to actual housing needs throughout Illinois.
+In 2020, IHDA, along with the Housing Task Force, began a statewide housing needs assessment known as the Illinois Housing Blueprint ("the Blueprint").
+While not required by the Comprehensive Housing Planning Act, the Blueprint functionally links the funding planned by the ACHP to actual housing needs observed throughout Illinois.